concise/tmux-keylogger/README.md

     git clone https://github.com/concise/tmux-keylogger

-After you get the script.
-Let's say, for example, you are in a tmux session and the executable `keylogger` file is right under current working directory.
+After you get the script, let's say for example, you are in a tmux session and the executable `keylogger` file is right under current working directory.
 When you want to start logging keystrokes, just type: